decentralized-identity/faq/docs/spec.md

 WG notes for more [details](https://github.com/decentralized-identity/interoperability/blob/master/agenda.md).

-### What is JSON-LD? - ⁉️
+##### What is JSON-LD? ❗

-***I’ve never used JSON-LD and I get confused by all this LD talk.
+> I’ve never used JSON-LD and I get confused by all this LD talk.
 Can you explain it to me like I’m 5?
-What’s the difference between a JSON-LD “Context” /Vocabulary, the traditional “Data Schemata” I use every day?***
+What’s the difference between a JSON-LD “Context” or "Vocabulary", the traditional “Data Schemata” I use every day?***

 Traditional data schemata are used to express (and thus validate against that expression) the **syntax** of data objects-- the type, length, form,